 “In order to find the underlying etiology of an epilepsy, it is important to provide state-of-the-art neuroimaging and genetic testing,” says Weatherspoon.
 “We are trying to consolidate our resources so that every patient has access to what they need.”

 Infantile spasms typically arise between the ages of 4 to 12 months.
 These seizures are small and seemingly innocuous.
-While they don’t have the visual impact of a tonic-clonic seizure, these spasms have a large impact on development.
+While they don’t have the visual impact of a tonic-clonic seizure, these spasms have a large effect on development.
 Each week of untreated spasms leads to permanent worsening in development.

 Following an EEG, an infant may undergo further testing from the Neuroscience Institute’s suite of imaging modalities including a 3T MRI, magnetoencephalogram (MEG), transcranial magnetic stimulation (TMS) and functional MRI (fMRI).
 These diagnostic tests allow pediatric epileptologists to localize brain lesions, determine the source of the seizures and assess an infant’s critical motor and language functions.